-PCFA's operations for the year resulted in a surplus of \$203,979 (2013: \$1,265,531) after the approval of research grants and specialist nursing program totalling \$8.20 million (2012/13 \$4.19 million).
-PCFA deliberately allocated funds to the Specialist Nursing Program and has undertaken the activities funded by the Australian Government in order to expand the activities that are consistent with PCFA's mission of reducing the impact of prostate cancer on the Australian community.
+PCFA's operations for the year resulted in a deficit of \$5,598,802 (2014 surplus: \$203,979) after the approval of research grants and specialist nursing program totalling \$11.70 million (2013/14 \$8.20 million).
+PCFA deliberately allocated funds to the Specialist Nursing Program and continued the activities funded by the Australian Government in order to expand the activities that are consistent with PCFA's mission of reducing the impact of prostate cancer on the Australian community.